 The cover of the Allegiance is easy to remove and replace.
 It needs hand washing and line drying, which isn't as useful as machine washable, but we will take it over spot clean only.

 The Allegiance weighs 18.5 lbs and is 18.8 inches across.
 These measurements are part of the equation that helped the Allegiance perform better than average for weight and size.

-While a weight over 18 lbs seems excessive, it isn't that heavy given when you consider that most of the competition weighs more.
-The same concept holds true for the width measurement where several options are wider than the Allegiance.
+While a weight over 18 lbs seems excessive, it isn't that heavy given that you consider that most of the competition weighs more.
+The same concept holds for the width measurement, where several options are wider than the Allegiance.
 If you need to fit more than one safety seat or a combination of seats and people in your backseat, we suggest measuring your vehicle or buying from a retailer with a generous return policy.